beezy-dev/vmware2kubevirt/README.md

 # Convert VMware Virtual Machine to Kubervirt Virtual Machine

+> ![NOTE]
-This repository is for learning purposes about is necessary to convert a VMware virtual machine to a Kubervirt VirtualMachine manifest.
+> This repository is only for learning purposes from a NetApp/ONTAP perspective only.

-The overall process being identified so far is the following:
-1. identify the type of VMDK being used
+The VMware datastore provides a one-to-many, or a single endpoint (SAN or NAS) hosting multiple virtual machines along their configuration files.
+In contrast, the construct of datastore in Kubevirt does not exists, instead each virtual machine will have one or multiple PVCs to host the virtual machine disk(s) using a raw disk image format while the configuration is stored in the etcd like any other kubernetes primitives.

+## Migration workflow
+Considering the above, converting ten virtual machines from a VMware datastore to 10 Kubevirt VirtualMachines will require the following steps:

+1. pre-provision 10 ONTAP volumes through Trident as PVCs with the appropriate size (OpenShift Virtualization is adding an extra 5.5% for overhead)
+1. perform a storage vmotion of each VMware virtual machines to its dedicated ONTAP volumes
+1. offline the 10 virtual machines
+1. snapshots each ONTAP volumes through Trident
+1. import each snapshots as a new PVCs in their respective namespace if needed
-1. map the content of the VMX file to a VirtualMachine manifest
+1. convert the vmdks to with qemu-img
-1. map missing specs with the VMDK Descriptor
-1. convert the vmdk to a raw image(1)
+1. use vmx2vmi to convert the VMware virtual machine configurations to their respective Kubevirt VirtualMachine manifest
-1. inject the raw image to the ```PersistentVolume``` created from the ```PersistentVolumeClaim```
+1. leverage the cloud-init to replace the VMware tools with the Kubevirt guest tools
-1. create the VirtualMachine
-1. boot
+1. boot the virtual machines and verify their status
+1. perform a clean up of the VMware virtual machines PVCs after 7 days
-1. remove the VMware tools
+1. perform a clean up of the original VMware datastore after 30 days
-1. add the Kubevirt tools

-(1) an attempt to remove the VMDK and Descriptor header will be tested too avoiding of full copy of the data blocks.

 # Example